 The devil is not interested in nibbling on us; he seeks to gulp us down.
 He looks for those who play into his clutches.
 He lurks in the spiritual bushes waiting for the Christian to come along.
 If we do not stay on the path, he will have a booby trap waiting to deform us for life spiritually.
 Christians must stay “alert” to the devil’s wiles.
 Do you have a spiritual mine detector?

 “And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works” (2 Corinthians 11:14-15).

 “Put on the whole armor of God, that you may be able to stand against the wiles of the devil” (Ephesians 6:11).

-The Devil seeks to destroy the testimony of the Christian and to delude the non-Christian (Colossians 2:8).
+The devil seeks to destroy the Christian’s testimony and delude the non-Christian from accepting Christ (Colossians 2:8).
 He wants to blind them to the gospel,

 “But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age [the devil] has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them” (2 Corinthians 4:3- 4).